 According to MCC attendance policy, 25% of absences (eight class sessions) may result in being withdrawn from the course with the grade of W or F, depending on whether a student is passing.
 An absence from a class session will be excused if it is caused by authorized participation in official College functions, personal illness, an illness or a death in the immediate family, or the observance of a religious holy day.
-Please notify me via e-mail in advance if you are unable to attend any given class session.
+However, even excused absences count toward 25% attendance requirement.
+Please notify me via e-mail in advance if you are unable to attend any given class session and provide the necessary documentation (a doctor's note or a letter from a College official).